DSLituiev/teaching/decision_trees/decision_trees.md

 + easy to overfit / high variance
   - especially with large number of features
-  - use an ensemble of trees
+  - antidote: an ensemble of trees

 + low expressivity:
  unable to handle feature independence as in XOR, e.g.: